Vipin-Uniyal/Movie-Recommendation-System/README.md

 <h2>Similarity Score : </h2>
 <p>How does it decide which item is most similar to the item user likes?
 Here we use the similarity scores.
 <br>
 It is a numerical value ranges between zero to one which helps to determine how much two items are similar to each other on a scale of zero to one.
-This similarity score is obtained measuring the similarity between the text details of both of the items.
-So, similarity score is the measure of similarity between given text details of two items.
-This can be done by cosine-similarity.</p>
+This similarity score is obtained measuring the similarity between the text details of both of the items.This can be done by cosine-similarity.</p>
 <p align='center'><img src ='https://user-images.githubusercontent.com/31500911/143418326-9ed3e46a-5ddd-46dc-86fc-8b145101af52.png'></p>
 <br>